 |

--Prepare the sauce (see recipe below).
+-Prepare the sauce (see recipe, below).
+Set aside until needed.

 -Cover mushrooms with boiling water and let stand for 30